runshiftrunshift

 → task finishes

-→ POST /amp/signal with AMP payload
+→ POST /api/amp/signal with AMP payload

-→ gate fires if gate_required: true
+→ gate fires if status: "gate"

 → operator approves/rejects